NathanLouth/DebianKiosk/README.md

 This script configures a Linux system to run as a kiosk.
 It sets up an automatic login for the `kiosk` user, starts the X server, and launches Chromium in kiosk mode to display a predefined web page.
 The system also disables the GRUB boot menu and boots directly into the kiosk interface.

 ## Prerequisites
-- A fresh installation of a Debian Linux with no GUI installed.
+- A fresh installation of Debian Linux with no GUI installed.
 - A user account named `kiosk` (ensure this user exists before running the script).
 - root privileges to run administrative commands.